KOKOKO!: Tiny Desk Concert

 MUSICIANS

-Boms Bomolo: bass, vocals; Dido Oweke: guitar; Makara N'zaku: drums, vocals; Love Lokombe: percussion, vocals; Xavier Thomas: keys, synthesizer, vocals;
+Makara Bianko: drums, vocals; Débruit: synthesizer, vocals; Boms Bomolo: bass, vocals; Dido Oweke: guitar; Love Lokombe: percussion, vocals;

 CREDITS